Unofficial-Life/Lawnchair-Launcher-Module/README.md

 <li> &nbsp; Remove the update.json line from module.prop to not get updates from this repo

-<li> &nbsp; Download latest lawnchair buid from <a href="https://github.com/Unofficial-Life/Lawnchair-Modded"> Lawnchair modded repo</a>
+<li> &nbsp; Download latest lawnchair buid from <a href="https://github.com/Unofficial-Life/Lawnchair-Modded"> Lawnchair modded repo </a> or whichever version you like

 <li> &nbsp; Rename Lawnchair Apk as Dev.apk and place it inside System/priv-app/dev